 Termites are sometimes more difficult to identify than ants.
 Termites can swarm in large groups, and they have the ability to fly!
 There is a big difference between termite wings and ant antennae: Ants use their antennae for sensing; however, termite wings allow them to travel long distances by catching air currents with triangular structures that point downward from the insect’s back — not unlike an airplane wing.

 Ants and termites are both insects that can cause damage to our homes.
 But, they’re not the same!
-Here’s a list of differences between ants and termites:
+Here’s a list of differences between ants and termites according to Healthida:

 – Ants eat any type of food, while termites only eat wood.